leta199/Multiple-Linear-Regression/README.md

 # Multiple-Linear-Regression
 Predicting a continuous variable with multiple predictor variables.
 This serves as an extension to my linear regression with more predictives to improve predictive accuracy.
-Added functionality with NumPy vectorisation as well including regularisation and normalisation.
+The model will implement gradient descent numerical optimisation across multiple predictors.
+There will be fun features added to improve overall model performance such as normalisation, regularisation and criss validation

-This notebook will cover
+This notebook will cover:

 ## HOW IT'S MADE